-2 dead in truck crash that shut down part of Long Island Expressway in Nassau County
+2 dead in truck crash that shut down part of Long Island Expressway for 8 hours

 Video from NewsCopter 7 showed extensive damage to the truck.

-The driver and sole passenger of the box truck, both male, were pronounced deceased at the scene.
+The driver and sole passenger of the box truck, both men, were pronounced deceased at the scene.

-All eastbound lanes were closed at New Hyde Park Road for hours as police investigated and crews worked to remove the wrecked truck.
+All eastbound lanes were closed at New Hyde Park Road as police investigated and crews worked to remove the wrecked truck.

+The roadway reopened just after 1 p.m., but drivers were warned of heavy residual delays.

-Detectives are asking anyone that witnessed the crash to contact Nassau County Crime Stoppers at 1-800-244-TIPS or call the Homicide Squad at 516-573-7788.
+The Nassau County Police Homicide squad is investigating the incident, and detectives are asking anyone that witnessed the crash to contact Nassau County Crime Stoppers at 1-800-244-TIPS or call the Homicide Squad at 516-573-7788.

 All callers will remain anonymous.